shackbarth/xtuple/README.md

 The install script for this project is Debian based and tested to run on Ubuntu 12.04.
 It is best if you do not already have postgres installed on your machine.

 To install this project, first fork this repo onto your own github account and clone it into your preferred source directory.
-We recommend checking out the latest stable tag, but if you want to just checkout the lastest code you can skip this next step.
+We recommend checking out the latest tagged release, but if you want to just checkout the lastest code you can skip this next step.
 Find and checkout the latest tag with the following:

     git remote add XTUPLE git://github.com/xtuple/xtuple.git
     git fetch